dd-harp/MicroWNV/README.md

 We call a specific implementation of a component a _model_.
 Specific implementations are found in files that replace _\_interface_ with the model name, for example R/humans_SIR.R.
+Their accompanying test files are located in tests/testthat.
+If you are creating a new model, please remember to test it adequately.